 A narcissistic person does not like people walking away from them, most fear abandonment, even when the narcissist is the one to do the walking, they believe they are special and entitled to have things their way, they want to be in control, and they will use the court system for your reactions.
-A narcissist doesn’t use court to resolve issues, often when those who file keep filing, they use it to get at you.
+A narcissist doesn’t use the court to resolve issues.
+Often when those who file keep filing, they use it to get at you.
 They want to get you going, you to be angry.
 They want you to be worried, scared and upset.
 They also enjoy the attention they receive from their lawyers.
 The court is a stage for them, and they want all the focus and attention.
-Not only are they in court to win, but they’re also in the court to bring you down, to devalue you in-front of others, to bait you into emotional reactions so they can prove themselves right with your emotional responses to their behaviour.
+Not only are they in court to win, but they’re also in the court to bring you down, to devalue you in front of others, to bait you into emotional reactions so they can prove themselves right with your emotional responses to their behaviour.

-Some will play the game of looking like they’re going to compromise, this is often to hide another game, because they think they might lose or to guilt-trip and use against you at some point.
+Some will play the game of looking like they’re going to compromise.
+This is often to hide another game, because they think they might lose or to guilt-trip and use against you at some point.

-Narcissists do not have the same respect the law, courts, judges that we do, they might put the grandiose act on as they do, but they believe they are above the law and do their best to manipulate everyone in the room.
+Narcissists do not have the same respect for the law, courts, judges that we do, they might put the grandiose act on as they do, but they believe they are above the law and do their best to manipulate everyone in the room.

-They want to, bait, push, provoke and intimidate, devalue you, it is intentional, they want to get you going to get those reactions from you so that they can blame you.
+They want to bait, push, provoke and intimidate, devalue you.
+It is intentional.
+They want to get you going to get those reactions from you so that they can blame you.